 In this section, you will find the precise course requirements for each certificate.
 You will note that few "academic" courses are included.
-Such courses are not required, but certain basic English, mathematics, and reading skills are related to success in both the
+Such courses are not required, but certain basic English, mathematics, and reading skills are related to success in both the training and practice of an occupation.
+Check with your advisor for individual guidance.

 Should your career plans change, courses taken to earn a certificate may also be applied to an associate degree.
-For more information, read Section II1 (Transfer and Associate Degree Programs) or contact a counselor.
+For more information, read Section III (Transfer and Associate Degree Programs) or contact a counselor.